thi-ng/umbrella/packages/k-means/README.md

 ## About

-Configurable k-means & k-medians (with k-means++ initialization) for n-D vectors
+Configurable k-means & k-medians (with k-means++ initialization) for n-D vectors.

 ## Status